fastenhealth/policy/connect/privacy_policy.md

 ## How to Access, Update or Delete Your Information

 You may contact us to request access, updates or deletions of your Personal Information by contacting us at [notices@fastenhealth.com](mailto:notices@fastenhealth.com).
-We keep your information only as long as we need it for the reasons described in this policy.
+We keep your information only as long as we need it for the reasons described in this Policy.
+If you ask for access to your Personal Information, we will provide you with an export of your Personal Information if it is still in our possession.

 Upon your request, Fasten Health will permanently delete 100% of your personal information, including all associated data stored on our systems.
 This deletion is irreversible and applies to all identifiable data under your account, in accordance